guoguo12/2017-challenges/README.md

 * The form `if A then B` can be used in iterative code; `B` must evaluate to `()`.
 * Use parens to disambiguate when nesting `match` expressions.
 * A for-loop evaluates to `()`, meaning it may require a semicolon after the `end`.

-## Build instructions

-You will need [Core](https://github.com/janestreet/core) and any plugins mentioned above.

-Run `make chXX; chXX/main.native` to build and run the code for Challenge XX.